When selling to other business—or retailers—versus consumers, therein lies a whole new set of challenges.

 7. Centralize Customer Data within a CRM

-Without a CRM, you’ll struggle to gather and maintain customer contact information, such as billing and shipping addresses, phone numbers and email addresses.
+Without a CRM for wholesale distributors, you’ll struggle to gather and maintain customer contact information, such as billing and shipping addresses, phone numbers and email addresses.
 Your CRM helps to centralize customer data for the customer-facing teams that support them.
 Your CRM also typically helps sales teams forecast demand, which is critical to carrying the right amount of inventory to satisfy customers.

 8. Analyze Customer and Product Data